-I recently completed artist residencies at Starry Night Retreat in New Mexico, The Banff Centre, The Vermont Studio Center, and Kleindorf Art in Germany.
-I am represented by CAMIBAart Gallery, where I have had two major solo exhibitions, Zoë Shulman: Circuit Topology and Zoë Shulman: The Allegory of Good and Bad Government.
-The Allegory of Good and Bad Government was recently named a top pick for Print Austin 2018 by Sightlines Magazine and was also featured as a must-see exhibition in the statewide Arts + Culture Texas Magazine.
-According to The Austin Chronicle, it was "like something a more skilled and less gonzo John Dee might've come up with between bouts of angelic possession.
+The Allegory of Good and Bad Government was named a top pick for Print Austin 2018 by Sightlines Magazine and was also featured as a must-see exhibition in the statewide Arts + Culture Texas Magazine.
+According to The Austin Chronicle's Wayne Alan Brenner, it was "like something a more skilled and less gonzo John Dee might've come up with between bouts of angelic possession.
 Phenomenal work and perfectly displayed."
-After the 2018 midterm elections, I was honored to be able to gift The Rosette of Hope to presidential candidate Beto O'Rourke.
+After the 2018 midterm elections, I was honored to be able to gift The Rosette of Hope to U.S. Representative Beto O'Rourke.

 © 2017 ZOE SHULMAN ALL RIGHTS RESERVED.